Analyzing Social Data From Around The World

 - QQ (a messenger platform owned by Tencent, WeChat’s parent company) sits in the sixth spot

-- In seventh spot is Sohu, a popular online portal that offers news, search, gaming, and various other services.
+- In the seventh spot is Sohu, a popular online portal that offers news, search, gaming, and various other services.

 - Qihoo 360 is a Chinese internet security company best known for its antivirus software, popular web browser, and mobile app store; it came in tenth.